VelvetDarkChocolate/MMRSG-UNet/README.md

 ## 🚀 Reproducibility & Codebase Structure
 Our implementation is built upon the highly robust and widely recognized **[CSWin-UNet](https://github.com/eatbeanss/CSWin-UNet)** framework.
 By inheriting this standardized pipeline, we ensure that our experimental settings are rigorous and easily reproducible.

-Once released, this repository will provide the exact same full-pipeline capabilities, including:
+Once released, this repository will provide the complete, ready-to-use pipeline.
+This includes the **full MMRSG-UNet model definition**, **dataset preprocessing tools**, and **unified training/evaluation scripts** to fully reproduce our reported metrics.
-- **Dataset Preprocessing:** Standardized scripts for processing the Synapse and ACDC datasets.
-- **Training & Inference Scripts:** Ready-to-use PyTorch scripts (`train.py` and `test.py`) to reproduce our reported Dice and HD95 metrics.
-- **Model Definition:** The complete architecture code, including our novel `MS-SSM` bottleneck and `CSGAT` skip-connection modules.
-- **Evaluation Metrics:** Unified evaluation scripts for fair comparison.

 ## 📂 Data Preparation
 The datasets used in our experiments are strictly consistent with previous benchmarks (e.g., TransUNet, CSWin-UNet).